vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Thus it is evident that Bhatta Kallața, Bhatta Lollata and Srisankuka were contemporaries and that the first was the oldest and the last the youngest of them.
 It will, there fore, not be wrong to say that Bhatta Lollata lived in the second and the third quarters of the 9th century A. D.

-(IX) SRIŠANKUKA.
+(IX) SRIśANKUKA.
 From frequent references to and criticism of Srisankuka's interpretation of the Bharata Sūtra by Abhinava in his commentary (pp. 67, 75, 104) as also from the fact that he points out differences between his original of the Bharata Sūtra and that of Srisankuka, (A. Bh.
 216, 217) it is apparent that the latter also commented upon the Bharata Sūtra.
 That he belonged to Kashmir and was a contem porary of King Ajitāpīda (850) we have already stated in the foregoing pages.

 (X) BHAȚȚA NĀYAKA.
 Did he comment on Bharata's Nātya Sastra ?
 Dr. De answers this question in the following words in his History of Sanskrit Poetics :